 If a deep peel containing phenol is performed, you will be given IV fluids, and your heart rate and blood pressure will be closely monitored.
 This peel is applied very slowly and carefully, so this treatment typically takes about an hour or an hour and a half to perform.

 Following a light chemical peel, your pain can generally be controlled with over-the-counter pain medication, such as Tylenol.
 After a medium or deep peel, you may need to take prescription pain medication for a few days.
-Ice packs or breeze from a fan may be helpful in reducing pain.
-Dr. Thomas and his staff will go through all necessary skin care following the procedure, which generally includes moisturizing agents and protective ointments.
+Ice packs or a breeze from a fan may be helpful in reducing pain.
+Dr. Thomas and his reliable cosmetic surgeon staff will go through all necessary skincare following the procedure, which generally includes moisturizing agents and protective ointments.

 After your procedure, your skin may initially look lighter, darker, swollen, or raw with a “crusted” appearance.
 These changes generally resolve over 1 week for light peels, but some redness and changes in skin color may persist for weeks to months after a deep peel.
 Sleeping in a partially reclined position may help decrease swelling.

 You should take care to avoid sun exposure to treated areas.
 After approximately 1-2 weeks, depending on the type of peel used, you may start wearing makeup to conceal any persistent redness or discoloration during the healing process.

 A light peel can improve skin texture, even skin tone, and decrease the appearance of fine wrinkles.
 After your first treatment, the results may be subtle but will become more noticeable with subsequent treatments.